PagerDuty/incident-response-docs/docs/after/post_mortem_template.md

 ---
 cover: assets/img/covers/post-mortem_template.png
-description: This is a standard template we use for post-mortems at PagerDuty.
+description: This is a standard template we use for postmortems at PagerDuty.
 Each section describes the type of information you will want to put in that section.
 ---
-This is a standard template we use for post-mortems at PagerDuty.
+This is a standard template we use for postmortems at PagerDuty.
 Each section describes the type of information you will want to put in that section.

 ---

 !!! note "Guidelines"
-    This page is intended to be reviewed during a post-mortem meeting that should be scheduled within 5 business days of any event.
+    This page is intended to be reviewed during a postmortem meeting that should be scheduled within 5 business days of any event.
-    Your first step should be to schedule the post-mortem meeting in the shared calendar for within 5 business days after the incident.
+    Your first step should be to schedule the postmortem meeting in the shared calendar for within 5 business days after the incident.
-    Don't wait until you've filled in the info to schedule the meeting, however make sure the page is completed by the meeting.
+    Don't wait until you've filled in the info to schedule the meeting.
+Make sure the page is completed by the meeting.

-** Post-Mortem Owner:** _Your name goes here._
+** Postmortem Owner:** _Your name goes here._

-** Meeting Scheduled For:** _Schedule the meeting on the "Incident Post-Mortem Meetings" shared calendar, for within 5 business days after the incident.
+** Meeting Scheduled For:** _Schedule the meeting on the "Incident Postmortem Meetings" shared calendar, for within 5 business days after the incident.
 Put the date/time here._

 ** Call Recording:** _Link to the incident call recording._